-2.5 Objective
+2.6 Objective

+The Fund will primarily invest in passive funds or funds whose investment policy aims to track the performance of an index.
 The Fund aims to achieve attractive long-term returns by investing in a blend of direct investments and a diversified selection of funds across various asset classes.